MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-idp-adfs.md

 1. In the **AD FS Management** console, under **Relying Party Trusts**, view the properties of your existing relying party trust for your app, and make note of the settings.

 1. Under **Actions**, click **Add Relying Party Trust**.
-Apart from the **Identifier** value that can be unique name, configure the new trust using the settings you noted earlier.
+Apart from the **Identifier** value that must be a unique name, configure the new trust using the settings you noted earlier.
 You'll need this trust later when configuring Cloud App Security.
 1. Open the federation metadata file and make a note of the AD FS **SingleSignOnService Location**.
 You'll need this later.

     > [!NOTE]